top of page

 The pallino may be knocked anywhere on the court but not out of the court, in which case the frame would end and play would restart from the opposite side.
 Any ball knocked out of the court is considered dead.

-Fouls and Dead Balls
+Dead Balls

 • If a player's bocce ball makes contact with the back board without being thrown and first touching the pallino, the bocce ball is considered a dead ball on impact and is removed from play until the end of the frame.